 This is exactly the sort of education that liberal arts schools excel at delivering.
 For engineers, the advantages of liberal arts education are clear.
 Fifty or sixty years ago, an engineer could choose to design something new out of a few metals, two or three kinds of plastic, wood, or glass.
 Today, advances in materials and manufacturing techniques have virtually removed the physical constraints on design.
 To a good approximation, we can build anything we want.
 The constraints on design are now cultural, economic, psychological, sociological, or environmental — the stuff of the liberal arts.
 On a more practical level, there is good evidence that liberally-educated engineers get promoted in large firms more quickly than their peers with degrees from technical institutions.

 This is not to say that the technical side of your education will be neglected.
 Here at Augustana, we will provide prospective engineers with a rigorous base of knowledge in science and mathematics.
 Students will then be prepared to benefit from the resources of the larger schools we are affiliated with in the program.
 In short, the dual-degree course of study allows one to get both a well-rounded education that can address the types of problems described by Wulf and Fisher, and to develop outstanding technical skills both here at Augustana and at our partner institutions.

 Besides the classroom, we offer many other opportunities for aspiring engineers.
 The physics department provides a number of possibilities for research, and many projects include problems that are relevant to engineers.
 Many engineering students have found internships during the summer at such places at NASA’s White Sands test facility and the Johnson Space Center, Peter Kiewit and Sons, Avery Weigh-tronix and the South Dakota Department of Transportation.
-The College has recently reached an agreement with POET, which establishes a long-term plan for Augustana students to intern with the ethanol company.
+The University has recently reached an agreement with POET, which establishes a long-term plan for Augustana students to intern with the ethanol company.
 Engineering plays a key role for POET as they develop new manufacturing techniques, and future students will benefit from the experience.